-The PURE EP System contains proprietary hardware and software modules that are assembled into the system.
+The PURE EPTM System contains proprietary hardware and software modules that are assembled into the system.
 Hardware boards contain components that are available from different distributors.
 The parts used to manufacture analog and digital boards are readily available from several distributors or manufacturers.
-Presently, Minnetronix Medical in St Paul, Minnesota is manufacturing the complete PURE EP System, and we are evaluating a second medical device manufacturer.
+Plexus is our manufacturing partner for the complete PURE EP System.